- Home

 *NOTE: This section includes information intended for Canadians who file incomplete Canadian (CA) utility applications with the intention of providing the missing claims in time to enable examination.
 It is also relevant for US residents applying for patents in Canada who are looking for a more affordable way to start the patent process.

 Design patents are much cheaper than utility patents because they don't need a detailed examination.
 However, you cannot use a provisional application as the basis of a design patent application.
-We can generate required drawings & applications.
+Drawings are often already available from the product development process & can be made to meet design application drawing requirements.

 For detailed information about US design patent requirements: